 - 1/2 lb confectioners sugar

 - Shredded Coconut

-- Spray 2 6in circle cake pans with non-stick cooking spray and set aside.
+- Spray 2 6-inch round cake pans with non-stick cooking spray and set aside.
 Preheat oven according to mix.

-- Prepare as directed on box replacing any liquid and vanilla with Silk Vanilla Coconutmilk.
+- Prepare as directed on box, replacing any liquid and vanilla extract with Silk Vanilla Coconutmilk.
 Divide batter equally into pans and bake for 30-35 minutes (or until fully cooked, refer to box instructions).

-- Remove from oven and let cool 10-15 mintues before removing to a cooling to rack to finish cooling completely.
+- Remove from oven and let cool 10-15 minutes before removing to a cooling to rack to finish cooling completely.
 Meanwhile, prepare the frosting.

 - Beat together shortening, 1 tbsp of warm water, and extract until smooth and creamy.
 Beat in the sugar gradually on a low setting.
 Scrape sides of bowl as needed.

 - Mixture will be very thick.
 After all sugar is incorporated, add 1-2 more tbsp. of warm water and beat at medium-high speed for 1-2 more minutes.
 Adding more warm water will continue to thin the frosting consistency and bring down the sweetness even more.
 Add as much as you like to get the appropriate flavor and consistency.
 Be careful because a little goes a long way.